 We continued to stroll until we reached the beachfront promenade, lined with flowers and palm trees.
 The palm trees along the seaside walk of Corso Imperatrice (Empress Avenue) are there for all to enjoy as the result of the generous gift to the city made by Maria Alexandrovna, consort of Alexander II of Russia, after having spent the winter of 1874 in San Remo.

-the southwest and Capo Verde to the northeast.
+This beautiful city is nestled in a large inlet, between Capo Nero to the southwest and Capo Verde to the northeast.
 This location offers calmer waters and protected beaches.
 The year-round mild temperatures and phenomenal growing conditions for flowers and citrus are attributed to its microclimate.
 The unique conditions are achieved through the combination of the location on the Mediterranean coast and the framing protection from the Maritime Alps with its highest peak, Monte Bignone, at 1,300 meters (4,265 feet) above sea level rising directly behind the city.

 From the tiled walkway we had easy access to the beach, for one last dose of Mar Ligure.
 We practically had the sand to ourselves.
 Emily could have stayed there for hours, but by mid-afternoon, we worked up an appetite.
 We were ready for our final authentic Italian meal before heading back to France.
 More tomatoes and mozzarella, more pasta and parmigiano, more wine, more caffé; is it possible to have too much?